Thora Sa Aasman

 Thora Sa Aasman is a 2016 Pakistani television series based on the novel of the same name written by Umera Ahmed.
 The serial is directed by Nadeem Siddiqui and produced by Hassan Zia under the banner of "Mastermind Productions".
 It revolves around six women from different social backgrounds and their individual struggles.

 It was the second adaptation of Ahmed's novel following the 2009 adaptation by Kazim Pasha which aired on PTV.
+In March 2016, Over contempt petition for plagiarising Ahmad's novel, Lahore High Court issues notice to the director of FIA.